nozwock/steam-workshop-uploader/README.md

 ### Unimplemented
 - Setting language/locale for the items' title and description
-- Predefined tags for items
+- Predefined tags for items.
+Restricting users to only submit items with tags predefined, which would ideally be valid in-game tags.
-- Item metadata
+- Item Metadata.
+Not sure how to implement this since metadata is dynamic.
+Maybe a plugin system where you could use contained scripts to derive them with read-only access to the mod and game folder?
 - Paid items for a Curated Workshop

 ## Creating a Workshop Item